 - Snack on fresh, frozen, canned, or dried fruits instead of cookies, brownies, or other sugar-sweetened treats.

 - Vegetable Group:

 - Any vegetable or 100% vegetable juice counts as a member of the Vegetable Group.
 Vegetables may be raw or cooked; fresh, frozen, canned, or dried/dehydrated; and may be whole, cut-up, or mashed.
-For more information and vegetable group photos visit the Vegetable Gallery.
+For more information and vegetable group photos visit the All about the Vegetable Group webpage.